Updated November 2017

 Laptop Compartment Size

-The Timbuk2 Rogue's super thin mesh laptop padding made it one of lowest scoring bags in laptop protection.
+The Rogue's super thin mesh laptop padding made it one of lowest scoring bags in laptop protection.

 The size of the compartment that holds the laptop is critical because if it is too large the computer will move around, exposing it to potential knocks and friction.
 We found that virtually every bag we tested is designed to fit a 15" laptop, except for the Incase City

 which hold up to a 17" Macbook.
-It seemed like all 9 of these protected our laptops with varying amounts of success.
+It seemed like all products protected our laptops with varying amounts of success.
 None of the main laptop sleeves were specifically designed for an 11" machine, which caused smaller ones to move around considerably in almost every bag.
 Luckily, most of the packs featured a separate smaller, compartment for carrying a smaller electric device.
 In many cases, issues in compartment size were minimized when the bag was filled to capacity with other items, but we chose not to account for that in our assessment since it isn't always the case during everyday use.

 Most of the laptop backpacks had a protected option for carrying smaller electronic devices along with your larger laptop.
 Here is the Granite Gear Rift 2 with multiple padded sleeves for a variety of different sized electronics.